Hirugami is a first-generation transnational Mexican Japanese immigrant, formerly undocumented.

-Hirugami holds an MA in Art Business from the Sotheby’s Institute of Art, in conjunction with the Drucker School of Management and Getty Leadership Institute at Claremont Graduate University.
-As well as multiple BAs from UCLA in the fields of Art History, Chicano Studies, and Mexican Studies.
-She is currently a doctoral student at César E. Chávez Department of Chicana & Chicano Studies at UCLA, where she challenges the convergence of transnational aesthetics with a special focus on undocumented Mexican experiences.
+She holds an MA in Art Business from the Sotheby’s Institute of Art, in conjunction with the Drucker School of Management and Getty Leadership Institute at Claremont Graduate University.
+Her most recent MA from Chicanx Studies at UCLA is entitled “Political Art Action: The Aesthetics of Undocumentedness.”
+Hirugami also holds BAs in the fields of Art History, Chicano Studies, and Mexican Studies from UCLA, currently a lecturer and doctoral candidate at UCLA, where she epistemologically braids the aesthetics of undocumentedness to challenge immigration policy and politics.

 More on Erika Hirugami at http://www.curatorlove.com/hirugami

-- MA, Art Business, Sotheby’s Institute of Art
+- MAAB, Sotheby’s Institute of Art at Drucker School of Management

-- BA, Art History, Chicana and Chicano Studies, and Mexican Studies, UCLA
+- BA, Art History, Chicanx Studies, and Mexican Studies, UCLA

 - Art Law and Latinx Labor Politics in the US.